 Help of sponsors for hockey championship sought

-Kakinada: District collector Shanmohan Sagili on Tuesday invited sponsorships for two major upcoming events in Kakinada district, the Army Recruitment...
+District collector Shanmohan Sagili on Tuesday invited sponsorships for two major upcoming events in Kakinada district, the Army Recruitment Rally and the National Junior Women’s Hockey Championship, both scheduled in August.

 Kakinada: District collector Shanmohan Sagili on Tuesday invited sponsorships for two major upcoming events in Kakinada district, the Army Recruitment Rally and the National Junior Women’s Hockey Championship, both scheduled in August.